jueves/NL_to_table/README.md

 ## Dummy data
 You can load dummy data in order to test the app using the `/example` command.

+## Plots
+You have two diferent plots you can use for quick basic exploration:
+- `/count` for a single variable counting barplot.
+- `/lineal` for variable vs time lineplot.
+- You can also use just use `/plot` and it will be chosen for you.

 # To do
 - [X] Add multiuser support.
 - [ ] Add interactive record deletion.
 - [ ] Set the minimum frequency of records per variable to skip reminders.
-- [ ] Return descriptive data visualizations.
+- [X] Return descriptive data visualizations.